andrei-rusu-ovidius/andrei-rusu-ovidius.github.io/index-LC-cs1.md

 ### Goals:

-1. Working with the objects used in the propositional  logic.
+1. Working with the objects used in the proposititional  logic.
 2. Approach exercises using imperative and declarative programming languages.
 3. Implementation of the algorithms discussed in the courses.